 Endometrial ablation is a procedure that destroys the endometrium (uterine lining) with the goal of reducing menstrual flow.
 In some women, menstrual flow may stop completely.
 Women with fibroids should only consider endometrial ablation as a treatment option if they have small (less than 1 inch in diameter) submucosal fibroids.

 Hormone-based medications for uterine fibroids target hormones that regulate your menstrual cycle, treating symptoms such as heavy menstrual bleeding and pelvic pressure.
 They don’t eliminate fibroids but may shrink them.
 In almost all cases, once hormone therapy has been stopped, fibroids tend to grow back, possibly reaching their original size again.

 Hysterectomy is a surgery that removes the uterus and all fibroids.
 The ovaries are typically retained, preventing menopause and associated symptoms.
 This method is the most definitive management of fibroids.

 MRGFUS uses high intensity focused ultrasound waves to heat an area of the fibroid, causing cell death.
 Pulses of ultrasound energy are repeatedly applied to treat the fibroid.

 Myomectomy is a surgical procedure that removes just the uterine fibroids and repairs the uterus so that future pregnancy is possible.
 In expert hands, many of these procedures can be done through small, bandage-sized incisions.

-UFE can permanently shrink fibroids by 30-50%.
+Uterine fibroid embolization (UFE) can permanently shrink fibroids by 30-50%.
 UFE is performed by interventional radiologists to selectively cut off the major blood supply to the fibroids, causing cell death.
 The entire treatment requires only a small incision, typically lasts less than an hour and is performed as an outpatient therapy.